 grid reference TL 867 467

-A large red-brick pub on the far side of the green, close to the entrance to Kentwell Hall and a short distance outside the main village area.
-It has four rooms around a central bar and offers home cooked food.
+Large red brick pub on far side of green close to entrance to Kentwell Hall.
+Retains four rooms around a central bar & offers home cooked food.
 A first floor function room is free to hire during normal opening hours.
-Its a perfect space for meetings and family gatherings and has a private bar.
+It’s a perfect space for meetings and family gatherings and has a private bar.

 A late 18th or early 19th century façade covers a much older building.
 The pub is known to date back at least to 1793, when the Bury & Norwich Post reported the sale of farmland taking place on the premises.
 A Victorian brewery was once located here.

-Railway station about 4.1 miles away (see public transport tab for details)
+Railway station about 4.1 miles away (see transport links for details)

 (Most pub, location & historic details collated by Nigel, Tony or Keith - original sources are credited)